Mathematics and Multimedia Blog Carnival #16

 (4) Guillermo P. Bautista Jr. (the father of this blog carnival) in Mathematics and Multimedia presents:

-Erlina Ronda at Mathematics for Teaching explains how to find the number of shortest paths on a chess board, in:
+Erlina Ronda at Mathematics for Teaching explains how to find the number of shortest paths on a chess board, in Connecting Pascal's triangle and permutations with identical objects

 Color-blindness test [Image source]